cavo789/blog/blog/XXX/bash-ascii-art/index.md

 __main $*
 ```

-And this is how it'll looks like in my bash terminal:
+And this is how it'll look like in my bash terminal:

 ![Terminal](./images/terminal.png)